Uncle Ty's Farmstay

 Through Son Tay

 The longest route to get out to Uncle Ty’s Farmstay.
 This route takes you along the Red River and through the town of Son Tay, where you can stop for lunch and maybe look at the old citadel.
-After that, you skirt Ba Vi National Park [click to see our blog on that] and take a small road along the Ma River down to the Farmstay.
+After that, you can choose to skirt Ba Vi National Park [click to see our blog on that] and take a small road along the Ma River down to the Farmstay.
 Two shorter routes would be to take either the QL21a or the DT87 South and then get on the Hoa Lac Hoa Binh Highway for the last part of the trip.

 Back on Highway 6

-It is possible to take the DT 445 South to Ky Son and the junction with Highay 6 and then just follow the 6 back in to Hanoi.
-You will meet quite a lot of traffic after Xuan Mai and then end up on some of the busiest road that Hanoi has to offer (Tay Son, Ton Duc Thang….)
+It is possible to take the DT 445 South to Ky Son and the junction with Highway 6 and then just follow the 6 back into Hanoi.
+You will meet quite a lot of traffic after Xuan Mai and then end up on some of the busiest roads that Hanoi has to offer (Tay Son, Ton Duc Thang….)
 This is a shorter route but the stress of the drive might not be worth it.

 Back via Hoa Binh Dam

-This is the longest route to get back from the farmstay.
+This is the longest route to get back from the farm stay.
 However, it is on good road so not necessarily much slower and you get to hang out at the dam.
-In all my years here I have NEVER seen the gates open and I don’t hold out much hope of doing so L
+In all my years here I have only once seen the gates open.
+It is a great sight but it does not happen often.

-From then on, it is back on highay 6 directly to Hanoi unless you choose to take DT 446, the H21 back to Hoa Lac or the cut through to Quoc Oai and then on to Hanoi.
-My personal favourite is to take the Quoc Oai route.
+From then on, it is back on Highway 6 directly to Hanoi unless you choose to take DT 446, the H21 back to Hoa Lac or the cut-through to Quoc Oai (TL 412b) and then on to Hanoi.
+My personal favorite is to take the Quoc Oai route.

 Things to do

-I prefer to drive the bike out but if you don’t wish to do so, or you have group members that wish to take a car, Uncle Ty’s themselves offer a weekend package and you can find more details here
+I prefer to drive the bike out but if you don’t wish to do so, or you have group members that wish to take a car, Uncle Ty’s Farmstay themselves offer a weekend package and you can find more details on their Facebook page.